lvh/txampext/README.md

   also the protocol.
 There's a hook you can override in case there's a different way to get to the protocol class from the responder locator.
 The examples do the latter.
+- The documentation now has an example that listens locally for TCP connections and then forwards them over an AMP connection using a multiplexed AMP connection.

+For the next release, I hope to clean up the example, and add it to the `multiplexing` module.

 ## 0.0.5